Great Dane: Dog Breed Profile and Information

 Adopting or buying a Great Dane

-It would be helpful to contact reputable breeders if you have the intention of adopting a Great Dane.
+It would be helpful to contact reputable breeders if you intend to adopt a Great Dane.

 There’s also the option of extending your search to rescues, such as the Mid-Atlantic Great Dane Rescue League or the Great Dane Club of America.